 The first major benefit of offering seller financing is that it makes the terms of your deal much more attractive to prospective buyers.
 Most buyers don’t have the cash on hand required to purchase a business outright, but some banks and alternative lenders are wary about loaning money for the purpose of business acquisition.
 And in general, securing a bank loan is notoriously tough for most borrowers, since banks only want to work with the most qualified borrowers before risking such large loan amounts.

-The majority of business owners—or, in this case, aspiring business owners—don’t have all the necessary qualifications to secure loans from traditional lending institutions, so prospective buyers turn toward seller financing as an alternative financing route.
+Most business owners—or, in this case, aspiring business owners—don’t have all the necessary qualifications to secure loans from traditional lending institutions, so prospective buyers turn toward seller financing as an alternative financing route.

 For that reason, as a seller you’ll have a lot of buyers knocking on your door if you offer seller financing.
-Also, the sales process can be faster if you offer seller financing, as you’re not dealing with the intermediary of a bank or other lender.
+Also, the sales process can be faster if you offer owner financing, as you’re not dealing with the intermediary of a bank or other lender.

-According to Joshua Escalante Troesh, a financial planner and President of Purposeful Strategic Partners, seller financing can actually be lucrative in the long run.
+According to Joshua Escalante Troesh, a financial planner and president of Purposeful Strategic Partners, seller financing can actually be lucrative in the long run.
 Escalante Troesh says:

 Compared to receiving a lump-sum payment for a business seller financing can be an incredibly valuable financial planning tool.
 If the deal is structured correctly, seller financing can provide a higher return through the [promissory] note’s interest rate, which also provides the former business owner with a steady stream of cash flow.